 There’s a reason for its structured format.
 The material is based on Mindfulness-Based Cognitive Therapy (MBCT), which is a form of psychotherapy that uses the concept and practice of mindfulness to change negative thoughts.
 MBCT, developed by Williams and his colleagues, has been shown to decrease anxiety and to alleviate symptoms of depression.

 This 8 week plan is full of helpful tips to keep you on track with your commitment to become more mindful in your daily life.
 It is geared for beginners, so if you already have some experience with meditation and mindfulness, you will likely be disappointed.
-If you are looking for a more advanced guide, Mindfulness: The Guide for The Advanced: Understanding the Ways of Spirituality and Meditation is a better option.

 While the information is educational and inspiring, Mindfulness: An Eight-Week Plan for Finding Peace in a Frantic World may not be the best choice for the person who doesn’t care for a structured approach, as it is set up to follow activities on a planned schedule.